Last Updated on February 13, 2025 by Masha Eretnova

 Why is my acrylic dried out or hard?

-Acrylics are water-based with pigments floating in resin.
-The evaporation of water causes the acrylic to dry and form a plastic-like film on the surface.
+Acrylics are water-based with pigments floating in acrylic binder and water.
+Once water evaporates, acrylic paint dries and forms a plastic-like film on the painting surface.

-This process makes acrylic paint water-resistant and not washable and it takes only up to 30 min.
+This process makes acrylic paint water-resistant and not hard to wash off and it takes only up to 30 min.

 Reasons why you have hardened acrylic paint: